 At the federal level, lawmakers are divided on municipal internet providers.
 Some Congress members favor paving the way for more municipal broadband projects, both financially and legally.
 In contrast, others have recently introduced bills to ban the entire practice at a federal level.
 If that were to happen, municipal broadband could become illegal in every state.

 In late 2021, Congress passed H.R.3684, also known as the Infrastructure and Investment and Jobs Act.
-The bill allocated significant sums of money to facilitate broadband access and affordability to U.S. households, including more than $40 billion on a Broadband Equity, Access and Deployment program (BEAD).
+The bill allocated significant sums of money to facilitate broadband access and affordability to U.S. households, including more than $40 billion on the BEAD program.

 For researchers and journalists